 How does carb cycling affect milk supply?

-Women in my FASTer Way program do this to varying degrees, however, I highly recommend going through the 6 weeks gluten and dairy free.
-Because gluten and dairy are both highly modified during food production, they can be inflammatory for many of my clients.
+Women in the FASTer Way do this to varying degrees, however, I highly recommend going through the first 8 weeks gluten and dairy free.
+Because gluten and dairy are both highly modified during food production, they can be inflammatory for many people.
 For those who don’t go completely gluten and dairy free, they typically end up cutting way back on both gluten and dairy and still see phenomenal results.
 Kim found that this greatly improved her quality of life while having no effect on her milk supply.
-In fact, most new moms are told that too much dairy is likely to cause some gas and discomfort for your baby, so this type of lifestyle is truly beneficial for both mom and baby.
+In fact, most new moms are told that too much dairy is likely to cause some gas and discomfort for baby, so this type of lifestyle is truly beneficial for both mom and baby.

 What kinds of things should you pay attention to when breastfeeding on the FASTer Way?